Skip to main content

 The old lioness and her wooden transport crate were so heavy, that it took almost every zookeeper working that day to lift the box.
 With us all crammed onto each side and with barely any room to move, we shuffled our way from the tractor into the enclosure in a fashion reminiscent of Terry Pratchett's 'Luggage'.

-And we continued to pin the box down, with all our strength as the lioness shifted about while complaining, refusing to come out for several minutes.
-With each second that went by, our strength was depleting and the crate was shifting further and further from its original position every time she moved.
+...And we continued to pin the box downwith all our strengthas the lioness shifted about while complaining, refusing to exit the crate.
+With each second that went by our strength depleted, like water through a sieve, the crate shifting further and further from its original position every time she moved.

-This mardy lioness had no intention of leaving, was still facing the wrong way and was far more concerned about ‘telling us off’ than exploring her great big new enclosure.
+This mardy lioness had no intention of leaving, she was still facing the wrong way, and was far more concerned about ‘telling us off’ than exploring her new enclosure.
 Our strength was rapidly depleting at this point and we were starting to get concerned.
+Then, my bossin his infinite wisdomdecided to try and use water from the hose to scare her outthe idea being that cats don’t like water and she would run out, in an attempt to get away from it.

 It did not go well.

 The seriousness of the situation struck us all.
-We quickly devised an emergency escape plan but it wasn't a plan any of us were keen on; "on the count of three", we were all to run for the door and hope we all made it out before the very angry, wet lioness realized.
-When my boss suddenly shouted “wait there a second!” and disappeared out the door...
+We quickly devised an emergency escape plan but it wasn't a plan any of us were keen on"on the count of three", we were all to run for the door and hope we all made it out before the very angry, wet lioness realized.
+When my boss suddenly shouted, “Wait there a second!” and disappeared out the door.

 Microseconds later, his courageous spectacled face appeared in the pop-hole in front of me, peering into the crate, as he called the lionesses name.
-With a huge roar, she spun round, shot out after him and the pop-hole immediately slammed shut behind her.
+With a huge roar, she spun round, shot out after him and the hatch immediately slammed shut behind her.

-We all shot out of the enclosure as soon as our brains "came too" and ran to the other side, afraid of what we were going to find.
+We all shot out of the enclosure as soon as our brains "came too" and ran to the other sideafraid of what we were going to find.
 As it turns out, my boss and the two remaining keepers had managed to form a human chain.
-They rolled my boss out into the enclosure and back in again, just quick enough to keep him out of harms way!
-A reckless move, but his quick thinking and bravery prevented the worst from occurring.
+They rolled my boss out into the enclosure and back in again, just quick enough to keep him out of harms way.
+A reckless move, but his quick thinking and bravery prevented the worst from occurring!

 Even thinking about it now, the adrenaline from that moment rushes through me, it was elating when we realized everyone was safe, but how close it got to being a different story is less than a cat’s whisker!

-In that moment, I had never felt more alive... and we now know for certain; never use a hose on a lion.
+In that moment, I had never felt more alive.
+And we now know for certain

 Comments